 Being attractive isn’t limited to our physical appearance.
 We can feel better about ourselves by creating standards of beauty based on our traits and gifts, and our compassion for others.
 (Estimated reading time: 3 minutes)

 “Everything has beauty, but not everyone sees it.”— Confucius

-The definition of physical beauty has constantly shifted between era’s and cultures, yet there’s no denying that the desire to be physically attractive has continued to be a strong driving force in our world.
+The standards of physical beauty has constantly shifted between era’s and cultures, yet there’s no denying that the desire to be meet those standards has continued to be a strong driving force in our world.

 Why are so many people easy prey for all theses manipulative and misleading claims to make us more physically attractive?

-I’m not saying there is anything wrong with the desire to look good.
+I’m not saying there’s anything wrong with the desire to look good.
 I myself love getting glam’d up and critiquing celebrity outfits once in a while!
-The problem arises when we attach our sense of self-worth to how much attention we are receiving from others because of our physical appearances.
+The problem arises when we attach our self-worth to how much attention we receive from others based on our physical appearance.

-If you suspect that this is a driving force within you, you really need to do soul-searching.
+If you suspect that it strongly influences you, you need to go within and so some soul-searching.
 Try to figure out where your insecurities originate from and how you can begin making a shift towards a healthier self-image.

-Because the truth is, if you keep chasing aesthetic perfection to please others, you are never going to experience a sense of internal peace that comes from genuine self-acceptance.
+The truth is that if you keep chasing aesthetic perfection to please others, you are never going to experience a sense of internal peace that comes from genuine self-acceptance.

-We have to accept that we can’t control what others think and when something as fragile as your self-esteem is attached to something that’s completely out of your hands, you will always be in a constant state of uneasiness and anxiety.
-In other words, you will become an insecure wreck!
+We can’t control what others think of us and when something as fragile as your self-esteem is attached to something that’s completely out of your hands, you will always be in a constant state of uneasiness and anxiety.
+In other words, you become an insecure wreck!

 To save yourself from walking down this path of self-inflicted pain, I want you to begin opening up to a new perspective on beauty and attractiveness.